Dr Zoë Thomas

 Research

-My first monograph was titled Women Art Workers and the Arts and Crafts Movement and was published by Manchester University Press in 2020.
+My first monograph was titled Women Art Workers and the Arts and Crafts Movement (2020).
 This book offers the first comprehensive history of the network of women who worked at the heart of the English Arts and Crafts movement from the 1870s to the 1930s.
 Challenging the long-standing assumption that the Arts and Crafts simply revolved around celebrated male designers like William Morris, it instead offers a new social and cultural account of the movement, which simultaneously reveals the breadth of the imprint of women art workers upon the making of modern society.
 I emphasise how women navigated authoritative roles as 'art workers' by asserting expertise across a range of interconnected cultures: from the artistic to the professional, intellectual, entrepreneurial and domestic.
-I also stress the critical importance of the spaces around which women conceptualised alternative creative and professional lifestyles.
+I stress the critical importance of the spaces around which women conceptualised alternative creative and professional lifestyles.

-Alongside my articles listed below (under Publications) I have co-edited two collections in recent years: Suffrage and the Arts (2018) and Precarious Professionals: Gender, Identity and Social Change in Modern British History (forthcoming 2020).
+Alongside my articles listed below (under Publications) I have co-edited two collections: Suffrage and the Arts (2018) and Precarious Professionals: Gender, Identity and Social Change in Modern British History (2020).
 These collections have made two key interventions: the first re-established the central role that artists played in shaping the British suffrage campaigns, and the second argues that the development of professional society in modern Britain cannot be adequately understood without close scrutiny of gender and precarity.

 Other activities